Updated 8 May 2026

 Onix Z5 — $80

 Why B-tier: Older Gen 2 spec — Nomex honeycomb core, fibreglass face — and a thinner 13mm core.
 Approved across all three orgs.
 Loud strikes (Nomex gives a sharp pop) but shorter dwell time and smaller sweet spot than modern Gen 3 paddles.
 Iconic budget paddle for a reason: the price-to-approved-status ratio is unbeatable.
+See full Onix Z5 spec page.

 See on Amazon →